OT Coaching Confidential

 The podcast explores a variety of themes relevant to occupational therapists, including career transitions, leadership development, and work-life balance.
 Specific episode examples include a discussion on transitioning from student to practitioner with Claire, navigating maternity leave with Chelsea, and managing diverse caseloads in regional settings with Jennifer, ensuring a comprehensive look at both personal and professional growth.

-• Real mentoring conversations grounded in practice
+Real mentoring conversations grounded in everyday practice

-• Insightful questions and gentle reframes
+Thoughtful questions and gentle reframes that shift perspective

 In this final episode of OT Coaching Confidential Season 5, I’m joined by Rochelle, an experienced paediatric occupational therapist who has recently taken a significant next step in her business journey.